ni/nimble/specs/templates/custom-component.md

 - *A developer building an app with the component and interacting through HTML/CSS/JavaScript.*
 - *A designer customizing the component.*

+*Include code snippets showing basic component use and any interesting configurations.*

+*For each section below, consider adding an "Alternatives" sub-section to describe any design alternatives and discuss why they were rejected.*

 ### API

 *The key elements of the component's public API surface:*